-GENERAL YES NO Oo we have documented GIK standards? to we have adequate staff for GIK oversight? are we a 501(c)3 or equivalent? o we have approved bylaws which outlines our overnance model? o we comply with Generally Accepted Accounting rinciples (GAAP), or equivalent? to we have financial statements which are audited nnually? to we recognize the Financial Accounting tandards Board (FASB) as the accounting tandards setter, or equivalent? o we file an IRS form 990 annually? o we recognize and honor requests for donations ased on expressed NEED? o we have a written Conflict of Interest Policy? o we have a formal, and at least annual, M&E rocess that measures impact and assesses artnership success? o we have an ongoing process to monitor and valuate partner fit? we charge a fee, is it for service only and NOT for
+NGO Checklist - PQMD Standard GENERAL YES NO Do we have documented GIK standards?
+Do we have adequate staff for GIK oversight?
+Are we a 501(c)3 or equivalent?
+Do we have approved bylaws which outlines our governance model?
+Do we comply with Generally Accepted Accounting Principles (GAAP), or equivalent?
+1 Do we have financial statements which are audited annually?
+Do we recognize the Financial Accounting Standards Board (FASB) as the accounting standards setter, or equivalent?
+Do we file an IRS form 990 annually?
+Do we recognize and honor requests for donations based on expressed NEED?
+Do we have a written Conflict of Interest Policy?
+Do we have a formal, and at least annual, M&E process that measures impact and assesses partnership success?
+Do we have an ongoing process to monitor and evaluate partner fit?
+If we charge a fee, is it for service only and NOT for product - is this auditable?

 COMPLIANCE Do we comply with the Foreign Corrupt Practices Act (FCPA), requirements set forth under Health Care Compliance regulations (HCC), and the US Treasury Department agencies dealing with BIS and OFAC?
 Do we comply with the PQMD Guidelines in our processes and operations?
 Do we have processes around packaging and transport that meets the needs of recipients, to insure product safety Is there an agreement in place as to an approved disposal process at all steps, should disposal be required?
 Is there a joint process to support product recalls in place with all partners?
 PHARMACEUTICALS Is there a process in place to understand regulatory environment of recipients country?
 Has a cost analysis been done to assess the appropriateness of a donation vs local procurement of the drug (if available)? i.e. can the product be sourced locally for less than import taxes, overhead and storage costs of a high value doantion?
 Is there a process in place to evaluate long term supply of drugs for chronic illness?
-Do we have a fully documented adverse event process in place, that is communicated to the receiving party and that meets the needs of the donating partner?
+Do we have a fully documented adverse event process in place, that is communicated to the receiving party and that meets the needs of the donating partner? - 1